Tianwan (Xu Shouhui): Founding, early expansion and nature of government

 In August 1351, Zou Pusheng and Xu Shouhui responded by leading their own uprising in eastern Hubei, naming their army the "Southern Red Turban Army".
 In September of the same year, they established their headquarters in the newly conquered Qizhou, the prefectural capital, giving them control over northeastern Hubei.
 They declared the Zhiping (Equable Governing) era and established their own independent state in the occupied territory.
-Xu Shouhui became emperor and Zou Pusheng became the grand marshal (taishuai).
+Xu became emperor and Zou became the grand marshal (taishuai).
 They set up an administration based on the Yuan model, establishing the Central Secretariat, six ministries, the Censorate, and the Hanlin Academy.
 The controlled territory was divided into four provinces (xingsheng).

 In 1352–1353, the state of Tianwan experienced rapid growth in its territory.
 The success of the Red Army can be attributed to its strict discipline and fair treatment of civilians.
-Zou Pusheng incorporated various smaller rebel and local groups into his forces or allied with them, gaining control over central and northern Hubei.
-In the early spring of 1352, he seized Hanyang and shortly after, on the opposite bank of the Yangtze River, he also took control of Wuchang, the capital of the Yuan province of Huguang (which encompassed present-day provinces of Hubei, Hunan, Guangxi, Guizhou, and western Guangdong).
+Zou incorporated various smaller rebel and local groups into his forces or allied with them, gaining control over central and northern Hubei.
+In the early spring of 1352, he seized Hanyang and shortly after, on the opposite bank of the Yangtze River, he took control of Wuchang, the capital of the Yuan province of Huguang.
 He then advanced downstream to Jiujiang, a major port in Jiangxi on the Yangtze River.
 Meanwhile, other Tianwan armies captured Nanchang, the central city of Jiangxi, and Changsha, the central city of Hunan.